Historical Apoplexy · State Legislative Adaptations · Wisconsin

 LONG TITLE

-AN ACT RELATING TO THE CREATION OF THE WISCONSIN FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT, AND, IN CONNECTION THEREWITH, ESTABLISHING THE WISCONSIN FOOD ASSURANCE PROGRAM BY CREATING NEW SECTIONS IN CHAPTER 93 OF THE WISCONSIN STATUTES; CREATING THE WISCONSIN ESSENTIAL GOODS PROGRAM BY CREATING NEW SECTIONS IN CHAPTER 100 OF THE WISCONSIN STATUTES; ESTABLISHING THE WISCONSIN PUBLIC HEALTH AND WELFARE FINDINGS BY CREATING NEW SECTIONS IN CHAPTER 250 OF THE WISCONSIN STATUTES; ENACTING THE WISCONSIN EDUCATION MODERNIZATION ACT BY AMENDING SECTION 118.15 OF THE WISCONSIN STATUTES AND CREATING NEW SECTIONS IN CHAPTERS 36, 38, AND 115 OF THE WISCONSIN STATUTES; ESTABLISHING THE WISCONSIN PUBLIC SERVICE AND RESOURCE LIBRARY PROGRAM BY CREATING NEW SECTIONS IN CHAPTER 16 OF THE WISCONSIN STATUTES; MAKING APPROPRIATIONS; AND PROVIDING FOR EFFECTIVE DATES AND IMPLEMENTATION SCHEDULES.
+AN ACT RELATING TO THE CREATION OF THE WISCONSIN FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT, AND, IN CONNECTION THEREWITH, ESTABLISHING THE WISCONSIN FOOD ASSURANCE PROGRAM AND THE WISCONSIN ESSENTIAL GOODS PROGRAM BY CREATING NEW SECTIONS IN CHAPTER 93 OF THE WISCONSIN STATUTES; MAKING APPROPRIATIONS; AND PROVIDING FOR EFFECTIVE DATES AND IMPLEMENTATION SCHEDULES.

 LEGISLATIVE ROUTING NOTE